Resike/TrinketMenu/TrinketMenu/readme.txt

-TrinketMenu 3.8
+TrinketMenu 5.0.0

 This is a mod to make swapping trinkets easier.
 It will display your two equipped trinkets in a bar.
 Mouseover on either trinket will display a menu of up to 30 trinkets in your bags to swap.

-__ New in 3.81 __
+__ New in 5.0.0 __
-- Scaling now done via sliders in options
-- Updated for 3.0 client
+- Updated for 5.2.
-- Removed obsolete buff cache system
-- Auto swaps while casting wait until done casting
+- Minor fixes.
+- Code Cleanup.
+- Moved textures to "Textures" folder.
+- Added notification support for MSBT, Parrot, xCT, xCT+.

 __ Swapping/Using trinkets __